I loved singing, but no one else loved it when I sang.

 Practice Singing (Almost) Daily

-If you truly want to learn how to sing, you need to work on it as much as possible.
+If you truly want to have a professional singing voice, you need to work on it as much as possible.
 Every day would be good, but it is actually best to give your vocal cords a day of rest once a week (see the next section on protecting your voice).

 Consistent practice makes your voice stronger and can increase the upper and lower limits of your vocal range over time.
 Here are some tips to help you get the most out of your practice sessions.